fbpx

 If you want to experience New England foliage without leaving town, head to the 1,800 wooded acres of Wissahickon Trail in the Northwest section of Fairmount Park.
 There, you will find 40,000 miles of trails for all levels of biking, hiking, dog walking (on leash only) or simply strolling along a pathway under a lush canopy of trees.
 Popular with artists and photographers, you can stroll through covered bridges, fish in Wissahickon Creek, and enjoy brunch, lunch, or dinner at Valley Green Inn or the more casual Cedars House.
 Nearby attractions include Morris Arboretum and Woodmere Museum.

-Hit the Road: Buck’s County, Kennett Square, Media, and More
+Hit the Road: Bucks County, Kennett Square, Media, and More

 A short drive from Philadelphia is New Hope in Bucks County, a charming town on the Delaware River filled with shops, art galleries, and cafes.
-Experience an autumn journey by hopping on a historic train at the New Hope Railroad or walk across the river to Lambertville, an equally alluring little town lined with antique shops.
+Experience an autumn journey by hopping on a historic train at the New Hope Railroad or walking across the river to Lambertville, an equally alluring little town lined with antique shops.
 On the way home, drive along Route 32 from New Hope to Washington Crossing for magnificent fall foliage.
 Or make it a weekend and stay in one of the area’s historic BnBs such as the Inn at Bowman’s Hill.
 For a scenic view of the county’s fall colors, climb to the top of Bowman’s Hill Tower.

 Longwood Gardens in Kennett Square is one of the best places in the region to view fall foliage with over 1,000 acres of woodlands, meadows, and formal gardens.
-Nearby is the Brandywine River Museum containing works by local artist Andrew Wyeth.
+Nearby is the Brandywine River Museum, containing works by local artist Andrew Wyeth.
 Birdwatchers will want to head to the John James Audubon Center in Audubon, PA for nature walks and a visit to their museum.

 Just 16 miles from Center City, Ridley Creek State Park in Media offers over 2,000 acres of lawn and forest including several formal gardens, horse stables, and trails, plus the historic 1789 Hunting Hill Mansion.
 Tyler State Park, located 33 miles from Center City in Newtown, PA offers nature fans hiking, biking, and horseback riding trails.
 Just a forty-minute drive from Philly, Valley Forge State Park provides 3,500 acres of rolling hills steeped in American history.